bufbuild/protobuf-es/MANUAL.md

 As a general guide when deciding between the binary format and JSON, the JSON format is great for debugging, but the binary format is more resilient to changes.
 For example, you can rename a field and still parse binary data serialized with the previous version.
 In general, the binary format is also more performant than JSON.
+JSON serialization follows the [ProtoJSON][protobuf.dev/protojson] format.

 ### Binary serialization options